-You can watch Super Bowl live on Sling TV, Apple TV, Xbox One, etc., watch Chinese/Korea drama or Japanese animation on Netflix, or even watch Apple Event, game streaming on Twitch/YouTube live.
-The problem is, however, we are not always available and at our computers/TV/mobile phone when a live streaming starts.
+You can watch Verzuz battle on Verizon on TV, Apple TV, Mac, iPhone or iPad; you can watch Super Bowl live on Sling TV, Apple TV, Xbox One, etc. You can also watch Chinese/Korean drama or Japanese animation on Netflix, or even watch Apple Event, game streaming on Twitch/YouTube live.
+The problem is, however, we are not always at home or at a place where computers and TVs are available.

-Is there a way for us to watch live streaming videos sometime later?
+Is there a way to watch live streaming videos sometime later?
 The first is to subscribe to a VOD service from content providers, which allows users to access live streaming videos at any time.
 But you need to make another payment.
-The second method is to record live streaming video your devices.
+The second method is to record live streaming videos on your devices.

 In this post, we have rounded up different ways to record live streaming videos on Windows, Mac, Chrome as well as iOS & Android.
 Without further ado, let's jump right in.